Written by Jitendra Parashar at The Motley Fool Canada

 Top TSX movers and active stocks

-Based on their daily trade volume, Enbridge, Manulife Financial, Suncor Energy, and Canadian Natural Resources were the most active stocks on the exchange.
+Based on their daily trade volume, Toronto-Dominion Bank, New Gold, Suncor Energy, and Athabasca Oil were among the most active stocks on the exchange.

 Early Wednesday morning, oil and metals prices were staging a minor recovery from yesterday’s massive losses, which could help commodity-linked stocks on the TSX to open slightly higher today.
 Apart from the Canadian central bank’s interest rate decision and monetary policy report, investors may want to closely watch the U.S. inflation data this morning, which could keep stocks highly volatile.
 In addition, the pending release of the U.S. crude oil stockpiles data could give further direction to TSX energy stocks.

 On the corporate events front, the Canadian media and communications giant Cogeco Communications is expected to announce its latest quarterly results on July 13 after the market closing bell.
 Analysts expect its May quarter earnings to be around $2.38, representing a nearly 10% year-over-year increase.

 The post TSX Today: What to Watch for in Stocks on Wednesday, July 13 appeared first on The Motley Fool Canada.

 Before you consider New Gold, we think you’ll want to hear this.

 Our S&P/TSX market beating* Stock Advisor Canada team just released their 5 best stocks to buy this month that they believe could be a springboard for any portfolio.